 There’s also the beginnings of a reversal of The Hawkeye Initiative – the Psylocke Collaboration, which puts Psylocke, one of the most notoriously over-sexualized and poorly drawn characters in comic books, in the same positions as men in strong poses.

 All of the bad art techniques highlighted on these sites contribute to the objectification of women.
-It also hurts the art community – they have people like Rob Liefield, Mike Turner, J. Scott Campbell, and others adding bad art to the community and ruining the minds of future artists by giving them really bad advice and art books (also brought up on eschergirls).
-It’s also a self-fulfilling prophecy – one of the reasons people bring up for women being oversexualized in comics is that the target audience is heterosexual males, because that’s where comics sell more.
+It also hurts the art community – they have people like Rob Liefield, Michael Turner, J. Scott Campbell, Greg Land, Humberto Ramos, Ed Benes, and others adding bad art to the community and ruining the minds of future artists by giving them really bad advice and art books (also brought up on eschergirls).
+It’s also a self-fulfilling prophecy – one of the reasons people bring up for women being oversexualized in comics is that the target audience is heterosexual males, because that’s where comics supposedly sell more.
 “Women don’t buy comics”.
 Well, polls have been taken to show that women see stuff like this and are less likely to buy it as a result.
-These people are not looking for pornographic material.
+These people are not looking for pornographic material or, as is more likely, bad art that tries to be pornographic.
 They are simply looking for actual comics, like the “X-Men”, “Avengers”, “Justice League”, and so on are supposed to be, but instead they see stuff that looks like pornography and get turned off.

 These so-called “idealizations” of women also contribute to the creation of non-realistic images for which women are “supposed” to strive.
 It contributes to pop culture hating on women over a certain weight or not fitting into a relatively specific cookie-cutter image of what a woman “should” be.
 Most of us cannot remove our organs to fit into what people deem is “skinny”.
 Most of us don’t want to eat a cube of cheese a day and nothing else to stay in the negative pants range.
 Some of us have bodies that are just built a certain way.
 This also really limits what people call “beautiful”.
 Beautiful is a multi-colored word with many, many different fits.
 If “fit” is beautiful, then some of these artists need to go look at the Olympics and see what fit people over there look like (also discussed on eschergirls), because I can assure you that those real-life superwomen didn’t all look like the screwed-up women highlighted on eschergirls and in other places.
 And I’m not even getting into ethnic issues here, or how women are portrayed in video games.